What is tenants’ liability insurance?

 Where can I get tenants’ liability cover?

 Here at Compare the Market, we can help you compare home insurance quotes from a range of trusted UK providers.
+When comparing contents insurance policies, several of our providers include tenants liability as part of the policy – you’ll just need to check their documents.
 All you need to do is tell us a little bit about yourself and we’ll find you a list of relevant policies in a matter of minutes.

 What do I need to get a quote?